Cantera/cantera/doc/sphinx/cti/reactions.rst

 -------

 Certain conditions are normally flagged as errors by Cantera.
-In some cases, theey may not be errors, and the options field can be used to specify how they should be handled.
+In some cases, they may not be errors, and the options field can be used to specify how they should be handled.

 ``skip``